![]() |

-The Recipe: A super-moist banana muffin recipe, sweetened with very ripe bananas and much-reduced sugar, topped with a 'streusel' mix of toasted nuts and cinnamon.
-A real treat for breakfast or an afternoon snack — maybe deserve a spot on a Mother's Day menu?
+A super-moist banana muffin, sweetened with very ripe bananas and much-reduced sugar, capped with a crispy crumb topping called "streusel," a mix of brown sugar, toasted nuts and cinnamon.
+A real treat for breakfast or an afternoon snack – or maybe on a Mother's Day menu?

 COMPLIMENTS!